-Florida’s Republican Governor Rick Scott tried to implement a similar drug testing program of welfare recipients.
-But a federal judge, appointed by George W. Bush, temporarily blocked the measure since it could violate the Constitution’s Fourth Amendment ban on illegal search and seizure.
+Florida”s Republican Governor Rick Scott tried to implement a similar drug testing program of welfare recipients.
+But a federal judge, appointed by George W. Bush, the measure since it could violate the Constitution’s Fourth Amendment ban on illegal search and seizure.

-Moreover, it appears that Florida’s drug-testing program is wasting taxpayers’ dollars because so few of the welfare recipients tested positive.
+Moreover, that Florida”s drug-testing program is wasting taxpayers” dollars because so few of the welfare recipients tested positive.
 One example is that of 40 drug-tested welfare recipients, only two tested positive for drugs, and one of those cases is under appeal.
 Under the Florida program, potential recipients pay for the drug test, about $30, but if the test comes back negative they are reimbursed for the drug test cost.

 It wouldn”t surprise me if Arkansas Republicans proposed this potentially unconstitutional and dehumanizing drug-testing measure as part of their upcoming policy rollout.
 If they do, Republicans should include a requirement that all elected officials submit to drug testing as well.